Get Pre-Approved Today

 Category Two: Proof of income

-This category is designed to prove mortgage lenders your monthly salary and your ability to meet debt servicing ratios.
-In particular, lenders will calculate your monthly mortgage payments to ensure they don't exceed 39% of your gross income.
+This category of documents provides proof of your monthly income and ability to meet debt servicing ratios to the mortgage lenders.
+In particular, lenders will calculate your monthly mortgage payments to ensure your monthly housing costs don't exceed 39% of your gross monthly income.
 Additionally, your income has a direct effect on your maximum mortgage affordability.

 Recent pay stubs